larycoder/internship/docs/report.md

     \end{multicols}
 \caption{Left: Smooth shading on three polygons.
 Right:Normal mapping across three polygons / viewed as a 2D diagram}
 \end{figure}

+The picture above describes how normal map affect the surface, the surface normals are represented by the orange arrows - used to calculate how light reflects off the surface.
+It means that these light will respond the same across the length of each polygon.
+So what happended if we add normal map, it will modify the surface with the texture that store the information.
+Thus the normal map is an image texture, does not contain any actual light or dark shading which is mapped to the surface of the model, so it will represent a deviation in surface normal direction away from the true sureface normal of the flat polygon.

 With the normal map, the surface will look like in the picture below, as how the light shines on the surface.